Dear members and friends of Christ the King Lutheran Church,

 What Will We Do?
 We expect that this explanation should argue in favor of a helpful insurance settlement.
 But we do not know for certain and will plan for other means of redress.
 Christ the King Church is one of five area ELCA congregations that were much damaged.
 A special fund that may help us in capital costs will be set up with and managed by the synod.
 Donations by synods and congregations around the country who want particularly to designate their gifts for us will be managed there.
 The Mission Investment Find (with which we have our current mortgages) will allow interest-only payments for the time-being for those congregations that need to adjust their cash flows.
 Lutheran Disaster Response will continue to focus its rehab efforts on the case situations of individuals and families affected by flood.
 Your executive committee and council this week will begin its work on how we will participate in these and other remediation strategies.

 In the meantime, we continue to help each other and our neighbors to recover.
-We still need volunteers to come when needed to remove debris from the basement as professional demolition and reconstruction carries forward (this need will abate when the elevator works again), just as our volunteer efforts will be needed for further care of neighbors as time passes and life achieves an initial veneer of normalcy.
+We still need volunteers to come when needed to remove debris from the basement as professional demolition and reconstruction carries forward (this need will abate when the elevator works again), It took some searching to find Omni Demolition’s location in Los Angele, just as our volunteer efforts will be needed for further care of neighbors as time passes and life achieves an initial veneer of normalcy, we are currently working with Unlockit Locksmith & Security which offers security consultations, so that we can reinforce our facilities.
 Creative use of space and ample stores of patience will be necessary as we resume “regular programming” along with the Crossing Borders school.

 Other needs will arise in an ongoing manner for many days to come.
 Please express your needs and your availability to help relieve them to Beverly Davis at 713-557-0092 or firstname.lastname@example.org.
 Our cleanup efforts amplify again the call for us to speak and do God’s grace and love for the world, and for ourselves.
 It will be too easy for us only to be angry and even hateful.
 The fallen world has more than enough of those destructive waters.
 Our job, with God’s help, is to compound the interest of God’s love with and for others.
 We discover our own further healing having so done.